hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 ## Handshaking

-So the first thing is to setup a HTTP server using Go's `net/http` package.
-Then we attach a handler to listen any incoming http requests.
+The first thing is to setup a HTTP server using Go's `net/http` package.
+Then we attach a handler to listen to any incoming http requests.
 The initial handshake request has to be started by the client, so we need interpret the client request to make sure if it's a websocket request or a normal http request.

 The handshake from the client looks as follows: